Residential Student Parking Permits

 Open parking is available at the Dayton campus in faculty/staff and commuter student lots (white lines), after 4 p.m. on Friday and all day on Saturday and Sunday.

 During fall and spring semesters, Monday through Friday, the Campus Shuttle provides transportation to and from Raider Lot 20, the residential communities, and the McLin Gym at the Nutter Center.
-Schedules are available on the Campus Shuttle Schedule webpage, at the Parking and Transportation department, posted at the stops, and are available on the shuttles.
+Schedules are available at the Parking and Transportation department, posted at the stops, and are available on the shuttles.